-The Parent PLUS loan application process can vary from school to school.
-In some cases, parents can apply online through StudentLoans.gov, while other schools may require the parent to start the application process through their own system or on paper.
-To find out how the process will work for you, you should contact the financial aid office at your student’s institution.
+The Parent PLUS Loan application process can vary from school to school.
+In some cases, parents can apply online through StudentLoans.gov.
+To find out how the process will work for you, contact the financial aid office at your student’s school.

-If your school directs you to use StudentLoans.gov, find out how to apply for the Parent PLUS loan below.
+If the school tells you to use StudentLoans.gov, follow the application process below.

-Families must submit the Free Application for Federal Student Aid (FAFSA) in order to apply for the PLUS loan.
-It’s always a good idea to submit the FAFSA anyway, as your child may be eligible for other grants or federal student loans.
+Families must submit the FAFSA (Free Application for Federal Student Aid) to apply for the Parent PLUS Loan.
+It’s always a good idea to submit the FAFSA anyway, as your child may be eligible for other grants, student employment, or federal student loans.

-Note that in situations of divorce, either parent (or both) may apply for the PLUS loan.
-It does not have to be the parent who completed the FAFSA.
+Note that in situations of divorce, either parent (or both) may apply for the Parent PLUS Loan.
+It does not have to be the parent who completes the FAFSA.

-After signing in to StudentLoans.gov using your (not your student’s) Federal Student Aid PIN, select the "Request a PLUS Loan" option and follow the instructions.
+After signing in to StudentLoans.gov using your own (not your student’s) FSA ID, select the "Request a PLUS Loan" option and follow the instructions.

-The same parent who completes the PLUS Loan Request must sign the MPN before aid can be disbursed.
+The Master Promissory Note is the official loan agreement that describes the terms and conditions for repaying the loan.
+The same parent who completes the PLUS Loan Request must sign the MPN before the loan funds can be sent to the school.
 The MPN is also available at StudentLoans.gov.

 Note that an MPN is good for 10 years, so you may only need to sign this on the first application.
-However, each subsequent PLUS loan will initiate a new credit check.
+However, in subsequent years, each request for a Parent PLUS Loan will start a new credit check.

-In the case where two different parents would like to apply for PLUS loans, each must complete this application process separately.
-If requesting funds in the same year for the same student, the total combined amount may not exceed the student's Cost of Attendance.
+If two different parents would like to apply for Parent PLUS Loans, each must complete this application process separately.
+If requesting funds in the same year for the same student, the total combined amount may not be higher than the school’s Cost of Attendance.

-For additional help completing the Parent PLUS application online, check out this helpful video from Southern Virginia University.
+For additional help completing the Parent PLUS application online, check out this short video from University of Colorado Boulder.

-If you wish to cancel all or part of your PLUS loan, you can do so by contacting the school’s financial aid office.
-If the funds have already been disbursed, you may still be able to cancel the funds within a certain timeframe and should check with the school for more information.
+If you want to cancel all or part of your Parent PLUS Loan, you should contact the school’s financial aid office.
+Even if the funds have already been disbursed, you may still be able to cancel the funds within a certain timeframe.

-In cases where the student’s account has a credit balance, parents have the option to accept the refund or have the refund issued to the student.
-You can specify the recipient of leftover funds during the application process, or contact the school to update this.
+If the Parent PLUS Loan creates a credit balance on the student’s account, parents have the option to accept the refund or have the refund issued to the student.
+You can specify the recipient of leftover funds during the application process, or contact the school to update this information.